 The department may conduct a search of records held by the Australian Financial Security Authority, specifically the National Personal Insolvency Index, for all proposed key personnel of the applicant.

-Note: If all your former or current names are not shown on the police check obtained or if you have been at any time after turning 16, a resident of a country other than Australia, you must complete a statutory declaration and declare whether you have been convicted of an indictable offence.
+If all your former or current names are not shown on the police check obtained or if you have been at any time after turning 16 years of age, a resident of a country other than Australia, you must complete a Statutory Declaration form and declare whether you have been convicted of an indictable offence.

 If further information is required to assess your application a request will be made under section 8-4 of the Act.
 Information must be given within 28 days otherwise the application is taken to be withdrawn.
 If further information is provided within the 28 day timeframe, a further 90 day timeframe applies.

 It is no longer necessary that approved providers of home care be allocated home care places.
 An allocation of places is still, however, required for residential and/or flexible care.

 There are two ways that approved providers of residential and/or flexible care can acquire ‘places':

 - be successful in an application for places in an Aged Care Approvals Round (ACAR) or

 - acquire places from an approved provider and apply to the department for approval to transfer places from the transferor to the transferee.